nerfstudio-project/gsplat/docs/source/migration/migration_legacy.rst

 the future.

 Below we demonstrate the API changes on a couple of use cases.
-If you want to take a closer look on the detailed API changes, we provide a wrapper function :func:`gsplat.rasterization_legacy_wrapper` on top of the old API from `v0.1.11`, that aligns with the new API :func:`gsplat.rasterization` in `v1.0.0`.
+If you want to take a closer look on the detailed API changes, we provide a wrapper function :func:`rasterization_legacy_wrapper` on top of the old API from `v0.1.11`, that aligns with the new API :func:`rasterization` in `v1.0.0`.

 Basic Usage
 ------------------